 Adult Protective Services

 Adult Protective Services is a state-mandated program that helps ensure the safety and well-being of elders and other adults with disabilities.
 Social workers investigate allegations of abuse and neglect, assess client needs, and provide short-term case management and a connection to other services.

 About Adult Abuse

-To make a report of suspected abuse or neglect, call (805) 654-3200.
+To make a report of suspected abuse or neglect, please report online at ReporttoAPS.org or call 805-654-3200.
+Reporting online satisfies the State requirement for mandated reporters to call in and mail/fax a report.
 Reports will be kept confidential and callers who are not mandated reporters may remain anonymous.

 - Physical injury